How to Clean Refrigerator Coils: 4 Easy Steps

 Step 4: Finishing Up

-Once the coils are looking fresh and clean, you’re almost done.
+Once the coils are clean, complete the process:

-1. Carefully plug the refrigerator back into the wall.
+1. Carefully plug the refrigerator back into the wall outlet.

-2. Gently push it back into its place, making sure to leave a couple of inches of space between the back of the fridge and the wall for proper air circulation.
+2. Gently push it back into its place, ensuring a few inches of space remain between the back of the fridge and the wall for proper air circulation.

 How Often Should You Clean Your Fridge Coils?

 You should clean your refrigerator coils at least once a year.
-However, if you have pets that shed a lot or live in a particularly dusty environment, I’d strongly recommend doing it every six months.
-It’s a small time commitment for a huge return in performance and peace of mind.
+However, if you have shedding pets or live in a particularly dusty environment, it is strongly recommended to clean them every six months.
+This small time commitment yields significant returns in performance and peace of mind.

 Frequently Asked Questions (FAQ)